 2021 Literary Pioneer:

-In the Festival's first playground-themed Literary Pioneer exhibition, we celebrate Hedwig Anuar as the first Singaporean director of the National Library.
+In this year's Festival's Literary Pioneer exhibition, we celebrate Hedwig Anuar as the first Singaporean director of the National Library.
 A champion of children's literature and a pioneer who built the foundations for our modern library system, Anuar continues to nurture generations of young readers by making books a part of our everyday lives.

 2020 Literary Pioneers: